andrebola/icassp2021/README.md

 Before running the script `autotagging_vgg.py` you need to set the location of the dataset `TMP_PATH` and a folder to save the checkpoints in `MODELS_PATH`.

+In this repository we also provide the code to generate the mel-spectrograms that are included in the dataset.
+For this purpose, the method `melspectrogram` of the file `autotagging_vgg.py` was used.